Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 ![Language list](/Assets/Screenshots/DataHub/Settings/Languages/LanguageList.png "[Language list]")

 1. Click the language you want to edit in the list of languages.
-  The *Edit Language* view is displayed.
+  The *Edit language* view is displayed.

   ![Edit language](/Assets/Screenshots/DataHub/Settings/Languages/EditLanguage.png "[Edit language]")

 2. Disable the *Active* toggle.

 3. Click the [SAVE] button in the upper right corner.
   The language is deactivated.
-The *Edit Language* view is closed.
+The *Edit language* view is closed.

 ### Next steps